- Title Assistant Professor

 - i mean i dislike that fate that i was made to where, English translation of Uljana Wolf and winner of the 2014 Wonder Prize (New York: Wonder, 2015).

-- Numerous magazine publications in the UK, US, Germany, and Ireland, such as London Review of Books, PEN America, The White Review, Cambridge Literary Review, Lana Turner, Gulf Coast, Hotel, STILL, and others.
+- Numerous magazine publications in for example the Capilano Review, the London Review of Books, PEN America, The White Review, Cambridge Literary Review, Lana Turner, Gulf Coast, Hotel, STILL, and others.

 media and reviews